Michael Sharvell-Martin: Career

-Sharvell-Martin was mainly a supporting cast actor and is best remembered for his many appearances in the long-running television series Dave Allen at Large.
+Sharvell-Martin was mainly a supporting cast actor and appeared in the television series Dave Allen at Large.
 He also had a recurring role as Trevor Botting in the television situation comedy No Place Like Home.
-During his career he made numerous guest appearances in television programmes such as The Benny Hill Show, Dad's Army, Terry and June, Yes Minister and Murder Most Horrid.
+During his career he made guest appearances in The Benny Hill Show, Dad's Army, Terry and June, Yes Minister and Murder Most Horrid.
 He also appeared in two episodes of the BBC's department store sitcom Are You Being Served? in the 1980s.